LucasJMO/E6Plus/classes/Barbarian.md

 **Power Attack**: At 1st level a barbarian gains the feat power attack, if the barbarian already has this feat they can instead select a different feat for which they meet the prerequisites.

 **Damage Reduction**: At 3rd level a barbarian gains Damage Reduction.
-Substract 1 from damage the barbarian takes each time he is dealt damage from a weapon or a natural attack.
+Substract 1 from damage the barbarian takes each time he is dealt damage.
 At 6th level this reduction increases to 2.

 **Endurance**: A barbarian gains endurance as a bonus feat at 3rd level.
 If they already have this feat they may select another feat for which they meet the prerequisites.